 Sometimes we miss meals because we are in a rush or have pain and don’t know what best to eat.
 Planning ahead can help with this – if you already know what is less likely to cause you trouble, plan your meals around these foods, make yourself a sandwich the night before or keep a portion of last night’s meal to warm up for lunch the next day.

 Sometimes drinking more is just about reminding yourself – find something that you like to drink.
 Still water is best, so carry a bottle with you – aim to drink the whole bottle before you leave work or college or before say 6pm if you are at home that day.

 Many people ask me “does stress really affect my gut?”

 Think about people who get a bout of diarrhoea before an exam or interview…. this is part of our ‘Fight or Flight’ response, an innate system which prepares our body to face threat, such as a wild scary animal.

 When we are stressed, our hormones prepare our body to fight or run away, this involves increasing our heart rate and our pulse and emptying our bowels… not very useful when facing an interview rather than a tiger!

 However we can deal with this stress and help ourselves to relax.
 Try meditation, deep breathing techniques or using an app such as Calm or Headspace to talk you through a relaxation exercise.
 Physical Exercise also helps alleviate stress and improve mood, so try a walk, a swim, yoga or Pilates.

+You may consider cutting down on caffeine and alcohol.
 Hopefully your food diary will have indicated how often you drink caffeinated drinks, How often do these appear?